ThomasG51/PokeAPIService/README.md

 let pokedexID = 1
 Pokedex.selectOne(by: pokedexID)

-let gameVersionID = 1
+let versionID = 1
-GameVersion.selectOne(by: gameVersionID)
+Version.selectOne(by: versionID)

 // Fetch by name